 On 1/6/16 an amazing milestone was passed, which will solidify the future for Wilsons on Moosehead Lake!
 We had the opportunity to purchase a very important piece of the puzzle here; so important that it allowed us to finally put it all together.
 We were able to put together the "package" and purchase Wilsons along with a large portion of land that had been leased for many, many years.

-It started for us over 13 years before with a dream and two young children (soon to be three).
+It started for us in 2002 with a dream and two young children (soon to be three).
 It turned into hard work, uncertainty, determination and incredible relationships with so many new and repeat guests we now consider family.

 So, Thank You just doesn't seem enough.
 Thank you to our many, many guests, we couldn't have done it without you!
 After over 150 years in business, Wilsons' future is a little brighter today!